keerthivasan7/keerthivasan7/README.md

 Hi there I'm Keerthivasan Murugesan Don't Wish for it Work for it

-I'm a Data Scientist Enthusiast!!
+I'm a Data Engineer!!

-🔭 I’m currently working on Machine learning and Computer vision projects
+🔭 I’m currently working on Apache spark.

-🌱 I’m currently learning Computer vision and Deep Learning
+🌱 I’m currently learning Machine learning.

 👯 I’m looking to collaborate on various projects related to computer vision,machine learning and Deep Learning